Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Agreed value policies typically cost more for two reasons:
+Agreed value policies typically cost more for a few reasons:

-- The agreed value sum insured is typically higher than the market value sum insured.
+- Higher maximums.
+The agreed value sum insured is typically higher than the market value sum insured.
 A larger sum insured comes at an additional cost.

-- Your agreed value will stay the same over time, while the market value will typically decrease.
+- Higher car value.
+Your agreed value will stay the same over time, while the market value will typically decrease.
 This tends to reduce the cost of market value policies over time, while agreed value policies will not get the same benefit.

-In addition to this, agreed value policies are not always available from standard car insurance providers.
+- Low competition.
+In addition to this, agreed value policies are not always available from standard car insurance providers, so you might not have as many options.
 Agreed value may be available as an extra option that carries additional costs.